Europe retains Solheim Cup with 2nd-ever win on US soil

 Reid’s spectacular 8-iron from 136 yards at the 18th on Sunday in the final match earned a half-point and gave Europe momentum it rode all the way to a victory that never really seemed in doubt from the second Nordqvist and Castren edged Ernst and Danielle Kang 1 up in the opening match Saturday morning.

-While blowouts were rare — 13 out of the weekend’s 16 matches reached the 17th green — when things got tight, the Europeans rarely faltered.
+While blowouts were rare — 21 out of the 28 matches reached at least the 17th green and 16 of 28 went the full 18 holes — when things got tight, the Europeans rarely faltered.

 More AP golf: https://apnews.com/hub/golf and https://twitter.com/AP_Sports